From Xojo Documentation

 This setting determines the comment style that is used by the Comment button and function on the contextual menu.

 These two options allow you to control how Autocomplete works.
-Apply standard case will use the correct case when autocompleting (MsgBox instead of msgbox, for example).
+Apply standard case will use the correct case when autocompleting (MessageBox instead of messagebox, for example).

 Show icons will show icons next to the values in the autocomplete list.